mattbelland/amgit/en/04-git-server/01-chapter4.markdown

 ## Editing on GitHub ##

-Back on GitHub, go to the project home page and click on the new file.
+Back on GitHub, go to the project home page and click `delete_me.txt`, or whatever you named the file you just created.

-You will see the detail page for this file.
+You should get the detail page for the file.
 Click "History" to see a list of commits that have modified this file.
 Click "Blame" to see history information in a different format.
 And click "Edit" to... you guessed it... edit the file.